 Mirror Stream

-A duplicate of a live stream displayed on another screen, site, or platform, often used for archiving or audience segmentation.
+A duplicate of a live stream displayed on another screen, site, or platform is often used for archiving or audience segmentation.

 Media Server

-A server responsible for receiving, processing, and delivering live stream content to viewers via protocols like RTMP, HLS, or DASH.
+A server is responsible for receiving, processing, and delivering live-stream content to viewers via protocols like RTMP, HLS, or DASH.

 Multiview